tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Encrypted SNI DNS Resolution {#esni-resolution}

-Clients obtain ESNI records by querying DNS for ESNI-enabled server domains.
+Clients obtain ESNI records by querying the DNS for ESNI-enabled server domains.
 In cases where the domain of the A or AAAA records being resolved do not match the SNI Server Name, such as when {{!RFC7838}} is being used, the alternate domain should be used for querying the ESNI TXT record.